 The aim is to derive the laws of physics from processing first principles, step by step.
 A scientific theory can’t choose what it explains, so this method must explain all current physics, including space, time, energy, matter, gravity, magnetism, spin, and charge.
 Cherry-picking cases to show that selected programs mimic some world properties isn’t a new kind of science but an old kind of bias (Wolfram, 2002).
 Reverse engineering the physical world could reveal this approach to be:

 1. Spurious.
-Spurious models add no value because they need new assumptions or parameters to explain every new fact.
+Spurious models add no value, as they need new assumptions or parameters to explain every new fact.

 2. Coincidental.
 Coincidental models work for a while, by luck, but fail over time, as they cherry-pick cases to support the model and ignore those that contradict it.

 3 Useful.
-Useful models aren’t actually true, but are stepping-stones to new research that increases knowledge.
+Useful models aren’t actually true, but can be stepping-stones to new research.

 4. Valid.
-Valid models not only match observed reality in many ways, but also predict new effects that contradict established models and are later found to be true.
+Valid models not only explain observed reality in many ways, but also predict new effects that are later found to be true.